 Our leadership role

-Every day, people around the world live and work on ground prepared by Keller.
+Every day, people around the world live and work on the ground prepared by Keller.
 As leaders in the ground improvement industry, we know that we can reduce the embodied carbon in foundations through innovative design and innovative products.
-We also know that we need to build up a more diverse workforce though connecting with educational institutions and hiring more types of people for the job.
+We also know that we need to build up a more diverse workforce by connecting with educational institutions and hiring more types of people for the job.
 Lastly, with a focus on health and safety, including mental health, we feel we are supporting our local communities by providing well-paying, safe jobs.
 By focusing on these areas, we are adding Sustainability to the ways in which we can lead the industry.